 5. A short-barreled shotgun that came from the factory with a pistol grip is categorized as an AOW rather than a Short Barrel Shotgun (SBS) because the Gun Control Act describes a shotgun as “Designed or redesigned to be fired from the shoulder”.
 This includes a shotgun such as the ITHACA Stakeout.

-• Destructive Devices: There are two broad classes of destructive devices:
+6. Handguns with a forward vertical grip. - Destructive Devices: There are two broad classes of destructive devices:

 1. Explosive Devices: Any explosive, incendiary, or poison gas bomb, grenade, mine, or similar device of any type.
 Devices such as grenades, bombs, explosive missiles, poison gas weapons, etc.